ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 - Enhanced UI components have been implemented with HTMX, Alpine.js, rich preview capabilities, and responsive design
 - Comprehensive testing has been implemented, including unit tests, end-to-end tests, and performance benchmarks

-The roadmap is divided into five phases:
+The roadmap was divided into five phases, all of which have now been successfully completed:

-1. **Phase 1: Feature Parity Assessment** (COMPLETED) - Conduct a comprehensive assessment of all features in the Streamlit version and their implementation status in the Flask version.
+1. **Phase 1: Feature Parity Assessment** (COMPLETED) - Conducted a comprehensive assessment of all features in the Streamlit version and their implementation status in the Flask version.
-2. **Phase 2: Flask Implementation Completion** (COMPLETED) - Complete the implementation of all features in the Flask version to achieve full feature parity with the Streamlit version.
+2. **Phase 2: Flask Implementation Completion** (COMPLETED) - Completed the implementation of all features in the Flask version to achieve full feature parity with the Streamlit version.
-3. **Phase 3: User Experience Optimization** (IN PROGRESS) - Enhance the user experience of the Flask version to exceed the capabilities of the Streamlit version.
+3. **Phase 3: User Experience Optimization** (COMPLETED) - Enhanced the user experience of the Flask version to exceed the capabilities of the Streamlit version.
-4. **Phase 4: Streamlit Deprecation and Removal** - Gradually deprecate and remove the Streamlit implementation while ensuring a smooth transition for users.
+4. **Phase 4: Streamlit Deprecation and Removal** (COMPLETED) - Gradually deprecated and removed the Streamlit implementation while ensuring a smooth transition for users.
-5. **Phase 5: Containerization and Deployment** - Optimize deployment of the Flask application through containerization and deployment automation.
+5. **Phase 5: Containerization and Deployment** (COMPLETED) - Optimized deployment of the Flask application through containerization and deployment automation.

 ### Dropbox Extension